FAQs

 Groups are serious about regular attendance.
 A single member’s absence diminishes the learning potential for everyone.
 Infrequent absence is tolerated because, understandably, things do come up, but the goal for all members is to have near-perfect attendance.

-Is EA a networking group?
+Is Executive Agenda a networking group?

 Many members have stated that although their EA group is more focused on professional and personal development, they believe EA is one of the best networking groups in which they have ever been involved.
 The relationships that are formed when diving deep and gaining a different perspective is unmatched.